OmarThinks/gemini-live-audio-project/thinking.md

-- .env variable
-- Don't add to gitignore
-- add the api key
-- make backend read the api key
+✅

-- install dependencies
+- install dependencies ✅
 - connect with a socket to the backend as in the example
 - Create a websocket endpoint
 - Connect to it with postman